 Marketing pieces are defined as all external communications pieces – including advertisements, banners and signs, brochures, fliers, programs and webpages, etc., and internal pieces (excluding student organization pieces).
 UCM should be your first point of contact for all such needs.
-Please send all items for review and new design requests to Maggie Worth and copy April Saunders.
+Please send all items for review and new design requests to April Saunders.

 Items Not Requiring UCM Approval

 Publications and Printing produces quality print products for university programs, departments and colleges as well as student organizations, faculty, staff and individual students.
 Please contact this office for assistance with the following needs:

 Course-specific materials (including syllabi, departmental degree evaluation checklists, reading lists, etc.), provided such materials are distributed only to current students, faculty or staff

 Fliers or posters (9” x 11” or larger) of which fewer than 50 copies will be posted/distributed.
 Please note that posters larger than 9” x 11” will need to be reviewed by UCM.